 Danah Abdulla(b.
 1986, Kuwait), lives and works in London, UK

 I am a designer, educator and researcher.
 Currently, I am Programme Director of Graphic Design at Camberwell, Chelsea and Wimbledon Colleges of Art, University of the Arts London.
 I have previously held positions in the Design department at Brunel University London.
-Previously, I was a Lecturer on the BA (Hons) Design Management and Cultures course at the London College of Communication (University of the Arts London), teaching design practice and theory modules.
+Previous to this, I was a Lecturer on the BA (Hons) Design Management and Cultures course at the London College of Communication (University of the Arts London), teaching design practice and theory modules.
 I obtained my PhD, titled Design Otherwise: Towards a Locally-Centric Design Education Curricula in Jordan, in the Design department at Goldsmiths, University of London (2018).
 I am also a founding member of the Decolonising Design platform.
 In 2010, I founded Kalimat Magazine, an independent, non-profit magazine about Arab thought and culture.
 I am also a founding member of the Decolonising Design platform, a Research Associate at the Design Against Crime Research Centre at Central Saint Martins, Visiting Professor at the Vilnius Academy of Art, and I sit on the advisory board for Nuqat—a yearly creative conference based in Kuwait.